As 2019 is just beginning, we can’t help wondering: What can security service providers expect in the coming year?

 The Year of Integration

 Clients seem to have gotten tired of buying new tools.
-Instead, they are starting to focus on successfully integrating and deploying their existing investments.
-At this stage, they are looking to security service providers for help – and expecting them to provide a broader base of services, some of which may be more related to IT services (such as integration, for example).
+Instead, they are starting to focus on successfully integrating and deploying their existing cyber investments.
+At this stage, they are looking to their security service providers for help – and expecting them to provide a broader base of services, some of which may be more related to IT services (such as integration, for example).

 A Focus on Roadmaps